 Help in the house

-Moreover, you can help us also baby-sitting our son (born September 2017) while we are working.
+Moreover, you can help us also staying and playing with our son while we are working.

 To work you need working shoes (or at least hiking shoes), old or cheap clothes (it is likely that you get dirty at work), and also sunglasses, sunscreen and hat if you want (here in summer it's very hot and sunny!).
 We'll provide you work gloves if you need and you don't have it.